GitHooksToolbox/prompt-default-branch-commit-deprecated/README.md

 ```

 > If you see something similar to **fatal: this operation must be run in a work tree** then try the first command instead.

+### Changing the defaults

+By default this script uses `master` as the default branch name, but this can be changed in one of 2 ways.

+1. Change the name in the global variable [script](https://github.com/GitToolbox/block-default-branch-commit/blob/master/src/block-default-branch-commit#L15).
+2. Turn on automatic branch identification. [script](https://github.com/GitToolbox/block-default-branch-commit/blob/master/src/block-default-branch-commit#L10).

+> Automatic branch identification does result in a short pause while it identifies the default branch from the remote end.

 ## Running multiple scripts